 A proud symbol of the glorious Chaulukya dynasty, situated on the bank of Pushpavati river, Modhera Sun Temple woke up to instant stardom, owing to its exquisite Hindu Sun Temple.
 Dating back to 1026-27 CE, this granite temple features an architectural design like no other.
 Gujarat is full of surprises and this ruin draws connoisseurs and suckers of history and fine art from every corner of the world.
 We too were captivated by the bounteous beauty of Modhera Sun Temple.
-Modhera Sun Temple is beyond majestic architecture but a marvelous witness of ancient India and culture.
+Modhera Sun Temple is beyond majestic architecture but a marvellous witness of ancient India and culture.

 When you realize this jaw-dropping structure and the years of hard work were plundered with one stroke of destruction it would leave you anguished.